Optimising online cultural content to positively impact mental health in young people

-The participants gave great insight to the types of media they found most engaging.
-The design evolved to support multiple ways of exploring and digesting content – ways which could be different depending on how they were feeling at the time of use.
-As the content elements developed – based on participants wanting to know more about the people in the stories and the contexts of their lives – they became longer form content pieces, and we needed to present these elegantly and in digestible ways.
-Longer text was broken up visually with other elements or presented in a paginated format like a magazine.
+The participants were forthcoming about the types of media they found most engaging and that preferences might change depending on how they were feeling at the time of use.
+As the content developed and participants wanted to know more about the people in the stories, they became longer form pieces, and we needed to present these elegantly and in digestible ways.
+Longer text was broken up visually with other elements or paginated like a magazine.

 Through various iterations we developed a framework which supported participants to read only, ready and listen, view images and listen, and for those who wanted a blend of everything, we created automated multimedia slideshows.
 This was new to us.
 Initially we had thought enriched multimedia content, with music, SFX etc. would be an appropriate approach to give users a fully immersive experience.
 We were wrong.
 The participants were very clear that lots of film and music would be overwhelming.
 A more simplified approach with multiple presentations of the same content would have better benefits for them.

-Some of the viewpoints submitted in the testing phase indicated deep levels of resonance:
+Some of the viewpoints submitted in the experiment phase indicated deep levels of resonance:

-The comments tool was described by one participant as being a bit like the ‘post-match analysis’ after a football game.
-You’ve all sat and watched the same thing but now you have a chance to share your take on it and that might be quite different to someone else’s.
+The comments tool was described by one participant as being a bit like the “post-match analysis” after a football game.
+You’ve all sat and watched the same thing but now you have a chance to share your take on it and that might be quite different from someone else’s.